harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 ### What is Operating System

-It seems worthy to first clear up some misconception on computer software, especially the operating system (OS).
+Let us first clear up some misconception on computer software, especially the operating system (OS).

 #### Operating System is Independent from Computer Hardware: